 On a difficulty re-target block (every block or every number of blocks), the difficulty is increased if the previous blocks where generated faster than the specified block time and decreased if the previous blocks where generated slower than the specified block time.

 All that said, given a constant hashrate, when the TAK mining difficulty increases you earn less mining rewards due to the overall increase in the total Takcoin network hashrate.

-Given, the frequent changes in Takcoin difficulty adjustments up and down, use our TAK mining calculator with difficulty to calculate Takcoin mining profits.
+Given, the frequent changes in Takcoin difficulty adjustments up and down, use our Takcoin mining calculator to calculate Takcoin mining profits.